 Parents will continue to follow the Health Screening Protocols that we have established, as it is important that families and staff be informed about when to stay home if they are not feeling well or may have had exposure to COVID-19.
 These health protocols incorporate recommendations from the Center for Disease Control (CDC), the State of Connecticut, and the West Hartford-Bloomfield Health District.
 We will continue to communicate and reinforce this information frequently through mailings, emails, websites, newsletters and building notifications.

-We have encouraged both staff and eligible students to be vaccinated as this is the best mitigation tool to keep our community safe.
+We have encouraged both staff and eligible students to be vaccinated, as this is the best mitigation tool to keep our community safe.
 Through our partnerships with the West Hartford/Bloomfield Health District and UConn Health, we have been able to provide clinics for both staff and students, and will continue to do so if needed.

 The safety of our students and staff is our priority and is at the forefront of our planning.
 State guidance and policies related to school reopening safety plans apply to all students, including students with special needs who qualify for individual education programs under the IDEA and accommodation plans for eligible students under section 504 of the Rehabilitation Act.
-Under the guidelines, masks, physical distancing, and hand washing protocols are required for all students.

 Special consideration will be given to students who may have difficulty acclimating to the standard protocols (students with significant communication and/or executive functioning deficits, students with impaired vision, hearing, and/or other physical disabilities).
 Developmentally appropriate instructional strategies will be implemented.
 Examples include but are not limited to the use of social stories, visual cues, video modeling, and other appropriate developmental strategies used to reinforce new concepts and protocols.